ProjectProtege/protege/.github/ISSUE_TEMPLATE/general_issue.md

 - [ ] appleGrab function uses .map rather than for loop
 - [ ] Component X grabs all apples at once
 - [ ] apples distribute as needed, faster

+## Out of scope

+Does anything seem related but shouldn't be addressed here?